c64emulator/elv_usb-bat/README.md

 #elv_usb-bat

-All about the Bedien- und Anzeigeterminal from ELV.de (USB-BAT, order# 92448)
+All about the Bedien-Anzeige-Terminal from ELV.de (USB-BAT, order# 92448)

 ##Other Repos:
  - https://github.com/Vindaomeo/elv_usb_bat: Python class to access the ELV USB-Bat Terminal